Translate

 SEND and accessibility

 We take seriously our duties in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 about making the curriculum accessible for those with disabilities or special educational needs.
-Click on the link below to find out more.
+Click on the links below to find out more.